danzen/zimjs/docs.md

       note also that beta, gamma and alpha from the HTML 5 specs are also provided eg. var label = new Label().center();
-   F.on("deviceorientation", function(e) {
+   // Note: MUST USE PermissionAsk() F.on("deviceorientation", function(e) {
       label.text = e.rotation.x +","+ e.rotation.y +","+ e.rotation.z;
       S.update();
    });
-"devicemotion" - MUST SET Frame sensors parameter to true fired on moving mobile device - like a tilt or shake - eventObject.acceleration holds x, y and z properties of motion eg. var label = new Label().center();
+"devicemotion" -  turned on when using ZIM PermissionAsk() fired on moving mobile device - like a tilt or shake - eventObject.acceleration holds x, y and z properties of motion eg. var label = new Label().center();
-   F.on("devicemotion", function(e) {
+   // Note: MUST USE PermissionAsk() F.on("devicemotion", function(e) {
       label.text = e.acceleration.x +","+ e.acceleration.y +","+ e.acceleration.z;
       S.update();